rips/rips-cli/README.md

 Call `rips-cli` without any parameters to see a list of all commands.
 Use `--help` or `-h` in combination with a command to see all available parameters.

 #### Errors
-In case an API request fails, you will see an error message.
+In case an API request fails you will see an error message.
 A list with common errors and their solutions is available at https://kb.ripstech.com/display/DOC/Troubleshooting.

 #### Filter
 Many commands allow you to use the filter system of the API.
 It is accessible through query parameters (`--parameter` or `-p`).
 More information are available at https://kb.ripstech.com/display/DOC/Filter.